EDUC-8

-The EDUC-8, pronounced "educate", was an early microcomputer kit published by Electronics Australia in a series of articles starting in August 1974 and continuing to August 1975.
+The EDUC-8, pronounced "educate", is an early microcomputer kit published by Electronics Australia in a series of articles starting in August 1974 and continuing to August 1975.
 Electronics Australia initially believed that it was the first such kit, but later discovered that Radio-Electronics had just beaten it with their Mark-8 by one month.
 However, Electronics Australia staff believed that their TTL design was superior to the Mark-8, as it did not require the purchase of an expensive microprocessor chip.

-The EDUC-8 was an 8-bit bit-serial design with 256 bytes of RAM.
-The internal clock speed was 500 kHz, with an instruction speed of approximately 10 kHz, due to the bit-serial implementation.
-The instruction set was based on the DEC PDP-8.
-Although the instruction set was based on the PDP-8 it was missing quite a few instructions, along with some important flags.
+The EDUC-8 is an 8-bit bit-serial design with 32 to 256 bytes of RAM.
+The internal clock speed is 500 kHz, with an instruction speed of approximately 10 kHz, due to the bit-serial implementation.
+The instruction set was a subset of the DEC PDP-8, though it was missing quite a few of the PDP-8’s instructions and some important flags.
 This was essentially an education machine designed to put people on a path to understanding how a computer worked and how to start programming what was at the time, a common computer in the market.

+The EDUC-8 has front panel lights and switches to program the computer.
 Unlike the MITS Altair 8800, the EDUC-8 included two serial input and two serial output ports at the back of the computer.
-The EDUC-8 also had front panel lights and switches to program the computer.
 The later articles included a variety of peripherals, allowing the computer to interface to a keypad, octal display, paper tape loader, paper tape puncher, printer, keyboard, music player, teleprinter, magnetic tape recorder and alphanumeric display.
 The articles were collected into a book, where additional information was published detailing how to expand the number of I/O ports to 256, adding up to 32KB of additional memory, and using the computer to control various switches.
+When republishing the documentation that described the construction and programming of the EDUC-8 (refer Reference 1 below) the expansion material such as paper tape devices and printer was then included.

+The designer Jamieson Rowe described the EDUC-8 as:Perhaps the best way to start is by describing the computer as a scaled-down version of the Digital Equipment PDP-8 machine -at least, in terms of its instruction repertoire and basic console layout.
+It has the same eight basic types of instructions, and for convenience I have used the same mnemonic names and similar coding.
 Like the PDP-8 this machine was equipped with the same register arrangement.
 Program counter, Memory Address, Memory Buffer, Accumulator and Switch Register which made programming largely the same as the original.